 Cost: FREE (assistance with bus passes available upon request)

-Session Dates: Mondays from 4–6 pm for six weeks each quarter (exact dates and topics for 2017-2018 TBD).
+Session Dates: Mondays from 4–6 pm for six weeks each quarter (exact dates TBD).
 Each quarter is a new topic and a new application cycle.
-Participants must re-apply for each quarter they wish to participate in.
+Participants must re-apply for each quarter in which they wish to participate.

-Apply: Applications for the 2017-2018 school year will open in late summer.
-The application deadline will be September 30.
-Participants from previous quarters may apply for another quarter, however, preference is given to new applicants.
+Apply: Applications for Fall 2017 are now open!
+The application deadline is September 30.
+Participants from previous quarters may apply, however, preference is given to new applicants.
 Before applying, please carefully consider if you will be able to attend all six sessions.
 If you know you'll miss more than one session due to a conflict, please consider applying for a different quarter.

 The Burke Museum also holds a weeklong summer camp for girls entering grades 5–7 to explore hands-on science with Burke Museum and University of Washington female scientists.
 Visit our Camps page to learn more!